gyorilab/emmaa/doc/tutorial/index.rst

 This tutorial demonstrates the use of EMMAA through a scientifically interesting example related to COVID-19, involving the drug `sitagliptin`.

+In each section, the **Background** block provides a description of some part of the EMMAA dashboard and explains the key concepts behind it.
+The **Action** block telss you what specifically to do at each step.
+Finally, the **Science** block provides insights and observations gained along the way about our scientific use case of interest.

+Each section also contains a short (less than one minute) video that you can watch to guide your exploration.

 **Note**: This tutorial uses webm videos.
 Not all versions of Safari support webm.
 We recommend using Chrome or Firefox to play the videos in this tutorial.

 1. Visit the EMMAA Dashboard
 ----------------------------